 In specialized cancer centers, cancerous tissue may be tested for specific genetic abnormalities (mutations).
 Doctors may then be able to treat the cancer with a "targeted therapy."
 These therapies can derail the cancer's growth by preventing or changing chemical reactions linked to particular mutations.
 For example, some target therapies prevent cancer cells from receiving chemical "messages" telling them to grow.

 Even after treatment has been completed, lung cancer patients must return for regular follow-up appointments.
-Even if the cancer was initially "cured," it can return months or even years later.
+Even if the cancer was initially placed into remission, it can return months or even years later.

 When To Call a Professional